 - The timing of the snowfall.
 Will the timing interfere adversely with the start or dismissal of school?

-If it is decided that school should be closed, the school district will contact parents/guardians and staff members via automated phone message, SMS (text) message and email.
-You may expect to receive a call, text or email between 5:00-5:45 a.m.
-In addition, we will post the school closure information on our website and social media, and notify local television and radio stations as soon as a decision is reached.
+If it is decided that school should be closed, the school district will contact families and staff members via automated phone message, text message, and email.
+You may expect to receive a call, text, or email between 5-6 a.m.
+In addition, we will post the school closure information on our website and social media, and notify local television stations as soon as a decision is reached.